Renault in Formula One: Struggles in the V6 turbo-hybrid era and the end of engine supply (2014–2025)

 In September 2017, Renault and McLaren announced the latter would use customer Renault engines from 2018 to 2020 in order to aid the competitiveness of the Renault works team.
 Toro Rosso in turn switched to full-works Honda engines, terminating their 2018 customer deal with Renault.
 In June 2018, Red Bull announced they would also use full-works Honda engines from 2019 onwards.
 As McLaren ended its Renault customer partnership due to switching to Mercedes power units from 2021 season, Renault returned to single-team engine supply for the first time since the 2006 season.
 This remained the case until Renault ceased its engine development and supply at the end of the 2025 season.

 The Enstone-based team was rebranded to Alpine from the 2021 season onwards while Renault was retained as the engine make, marking the first time since 2015 that the Renault brand would be in Formula One solely as an engine supplier.
 However, despite the rebranding of the Enstone team and a win for Alpine driver Esteban Ocon at the 2021 Hungarian Grand Prix, the Renault power unit still continued to struggle overall relative to the competition from Honda, Ferrari and Mercedes.
 During 2023, Alpine – whose A523 car was on average 0.9 seconds slower than the pacesetting Honda-powered Red Bull RB19 – claimed their car had been cost half a second of performance versus its competitors purely because of the lacklustre Renault power unit.
 With a power unit more on par with its rivals, Alpine claimed the A523 would have been in performance terms about on par with the Mercedes W14.

 Due to the lack of success and unreliability of their engines since the beginning of the V6 turbo-hybrid era in 2014, on 29 September 2024, Renault announced that it would be ending its works engine programme and would therefore cease to provide engines for Alpine after 2025, when revised engine regulations are set to be introduced in 2026.
 Groupe Renault CEO Luca de Meo has stated financial reasons as the main reason behind ending the programme, claiming that it would be cheaper to purchase a power unit from another manufacturer than continue to develop one in-house.
 Said manufacturer would be revealed by Alpine to be Mercedes, becoming a customer team by utilising their engines and gearboxes from the 2026 season onward.

-Following the 2025 Japanese Grand Prix, held at the Suzuka Circuit, an article by journalist Scott Mitchell-Malm for motorsport website The Race revealed that during qualifying for that event, Alpine and their Renault power units were particularly slow in the second sector of the lap on that track, which contains two long straights; the Alpines lost 0.6 seconds in that sector, further emphasising Renault's horsepower issues in the hybrid era with Mitchell-Malm saying such data vindicated Renault's decision to end its engine supply and development at end of 2025.
+Following the 2025 Japanese Grand Prix, held at the Suzuka Circuit, an article by journalist Scott Mitchell-Malm for motorsport website The Race revealed that during qualifying for that event, Alpine and their Renault power units were particularly slow in the second sector of the lap on that track, which contains two long straights without DRS zones; the Alpines lost 0.6 seconds in that sector, further emphasising Renault's horsepower issues in the hybrid era with Mitchell-Malm saying such data vindicated Renault's decision to end its engine supply and development at end of 2025.